Tatjana Đorđević: Career

-In 2003, Tatjana formed her first band "Zabranjena zona" and competed at Rock Invasion of Belgrade's highschools.
-Tatjana won first prize and best vocal performance, and the band come second.
+In 2003, Tatjana formed her first band "Zabranjena zona" and competed at Rock Invasion of Belgrade's High Schools.
+Tatjana won first prize and best vocal performance, and the band came second.
 In the finals they played Tracy's Flaw by Skunk Anansie.

-In 2003 and 2004, She entered "Idol" and made her way into the finals.
-After the show, she went on Tour with the other finalists.
+In 2003 and 2004, she entered "Idol" and made her way into the finals.
+After the show, she went on tour with the other finalists.